 - Emotional impact: They promote personal identity, strengthen emotional bonds and reduce isolation (Woods et al., 2018).

-- Guided reading and functional writing (summaries, free writing, reading aloud, journals):
+- Guided reading and functional writing (summaries, free writing, reading aloud, diaries):

 - Cognitive benefits: They reinforce language, reading comprehension and written expression.

-- Emotional impact: They encourage creativity, self-expression and reflective thinking (Gates et al., 2011).
+- Emotional impact: They promote creativity, self-expression and reflective thinking (Gates et al., 2011).

 These activities should be carried out in non-threatening contexts, valuing the patient’s interests to facilitate adherence and avoid feelings of failure.